silvershop/silvershop-discounts/docs/en/index.md

 ### Common use cases

  * Unique coupon codes per customer, for a one-time sale.
-  * Single coupon code, with an expiry date, to be used by many people.
+ * Coupon code, with an expiry date, to be used by many people.
+ * Coupon to use on a single product.

+### System Restrictions

+ * Multiple coupons cannot be used for a single product.